Main Content CTA Title

 When does Ramadan take place?

 This changes every year depending on the sighting of the new crescent moon.
-This year, Ramadan is from March 10th until April 9th.
+This year, Ramadan is from February 28th until March 30th.

 The end of Ramadan is marked by a festival called Eid al-Fitr, which is a time for prayer, celebration, family union and feast.